 If you live in Nillumbik, you live in the Green Wedge shire.
 Many Nillumbik residents love where they live because of the bush, and the wildlife in it.
-But most residents are unaware that Council is reviewing how the Green Wedge is protected.
+But most residents are unaware that Council has changed how the Green Wedge is protected.
 Without people like you caring and sharing your voice, the Green Wedge could become increasingly threatened by over-development and poor protections.

 Who are we?
 We’re concerned locals who want to see the Green Wedge better protected for future generations, and believe this is an unmissable opportunity to engage the community in saving Nillumbik's green spaces.